UK report spotlights the huge investment gap facing diverse founders – TechCrunch

-New research looking into how UK VC has been invested over the past decade according to race, gender and educational background makes for grim reading — with all-ethnic teams and female entrepreneurs receiving just a fraction of available funding vs all-white teams and male founders.
+New research looking into how U.K. VC has been invested over the past decade according to race, gender and educational background makes for grim reading — with all-ethnic teams and female entrepreneurs receiving just a fraction of available funding versus all-white teams and male founders.

-The finding of baked in bias holds true across all funding stages, per the findings.
+The finding of baked-in bias holds true across all funding stages, per the findings.

-The report, by the not-for-profit community interest company Extend Ventures, looked at how VC has been invested in the UK between 2009 and 2019 — providing data on 3,784 entrepreneurs who started 2,002 companies over this period.
-It found that all-ethnic teams received an average of just 1.7% of the venture capital investments made at seed, early and late stage over this decade.
+The report, by the not-for-profit community interest company Extend Ventures, looked at how VC has been invested in the U.K. between 2009 and 2019 — providing data on 3,784 entrepreneurs who started 2,002 companies over this period.
+It found that all-ethnic teams received an average of just 1.7% of the venture capital investments made at seed, early and late-stage over this decade.

-The UK’s Black and Multi-Ethnic communities, meanwhile, now comprise 14% of the UK population.
+The U.K.’s Black and multi-ethnic communities, meanwhile, now comprise 14% of the U.K. population.

 “While all ethnic entrepreneurs are underfunded, those who are Black experience the poorest outcomes of all,” the report notes, finding just 38 Black entrepreneurs received VC funding over this decade.
 “Alongside their teams, they received just 0.24% of the total sum invested,” it adds.

-Note: This report was updated with additional comment.